 We initiated Seeds of Solidarity Farm and Education Center upon our return, in the spirit of New Alchemy and in honor of those around the world helping to feed the people.

-The Seeds of Solidarity 30 acre site is located on Chestnut Hill Road in Orange, Massachusetts, one of nine towns in the North Quabbin region.
+The Seeds of Solidarity 30 acre site is located at 165 Chestnut Hill Road in Orange, Massachusetts, one of nine towns in the North Quabbin region.
 The Quabbin Reservoir was created in the late 1930’s as a water supply for Boston.
 The flooding of four towns and a fertile valley took much of the region’s agricultural land out of production.
 When the mills began to close, economic depression was left in the wake.
 Through the transformation of abandoned land into a bountiful farm, working with our neighbors to initiate a flourishing festival, and establishing innovative education programs, Seeds of Solidarity is helping to revitalize the region.